SebM42/OC-P5/README.md

 ## Getting started

 ### Building from local image (optional)
-Needed only if you want to temper with src/config.py
+Needed only if you want to tamper with src/config.py
 ```bash
     # clone git repository (make sure you're in the folder you want to put the aplication in)
     git clone https://github.com/SebM42/OC-P5